 Defense and National Security

 Senator Collins supports a strong national defense.
-As a member of the Senate Armed Services Committee and Senate Defense Appropriations Subcommittee, Senator Collins is in a key position in Congress, and has the important responsibility of overseeing and shaping national security issues of importance for both Maine and the United States.
+As a member Senate Defense Appropriations Subcommittee, Senator Collins is in a key position in Congress, and has the important responsibility of overseeing and shaping national security issues of importance for both Maine and the United States.
 Selected efforts and accomplishments include:

 Shipbuilding: Senator Collins has consistently advocated for a highly capable and technologically advanced Navy Fleet that can meet the increasingly volatile and complex threats faced by our nation in the Asia-Pacific region, in the Middle East, and in the Mediterranean Sea.
 This has included fighting for increased funding for Navy shipbuilding, including the DDG-51 Arleigh Burke-class and the three DDG-1000 Zumwalt-class destroyers being built at Bath Iron Works.